 Academic writing style

-Essays, Dissertations and Theses
+Essays, dissertations and theses

 Analyse the essay question

 Firstly, you need to identify the subject of the question and think about what kind of information you are going to need to answer it.
 It is very important to have a thorough understanding of just what the essay question is asking you to do.

 Researching and gathering information

 All academic essays require a certain amount of research or information gathering.
 Even if you are not writing a research assignment, you still need to gather your own information from notes you have made and organise them into sections.
 These will create your paragraphs.

 Creating an essay outline

 After your research has been summarised like this, you need to expand on these notes.
 As you develop your argument, a natural section order will emerge and you may find yourself rearranging paragraphs.
-In doing this you have formed an outline for your essay.
+In doing this, you have formed an outline for your essay.